Chilly evenings were made for a perfectly indulgent and utterly delicious cup of hot chocolate.

 And just when you thought that a cup of chocolatey goodness couldn't get any better, we have 11 hot chocolate recipes that will knock your socks off.
 So pick your favourite, get cosy and enjoy!

-1. White chocolate
+1. Make hot White chocolate

 Give your standard cup of hot chocolate a velvety twist with white chocolate.
 Sweet and smooth, make by simply heating up some white chocolate buttons or bars with milk in a pan.
 Start with approximately 50g of chocolate per mug of milk and adjust according to taste.
-Top with whipped cream and shaved white chocolate for a delicious treat.
+Top with whipped cream and shaved white chocolate for a decadent treat.

 Go nutty by adding a dollop of peanut butter (smooth or crunchy) into your hot chocolate.
 Stir it in, making sure to keep the spoon nearby to scrape up all the peanut butter at the bottom.
 For a really decadent snack, top with whipped cream and salted peanuts.
-Wow!

-10. Irish hot chocolate
+8. Irish hot chocolate

 Creamy, indulgent and oh-so-tasty, Baileys is an adults-only treat that can be added to hot chocolate for a luxurious drink.
 Add approximately one shot of booze per mug, top with whipped cream and enjoy.

-11. Sea salt whipped cream
+9. Sea salt whipped cream

 The contrast of sweet and salty whipped cream works wonderfully with rich hot chocolate.
 Prepare hot chocolate as usual, then top with whipped cream that's been mixed with a pinch of sea salt and a tablespoon of sugar.
 Those who love the mixture of salty and sweet can add even more salt.
-Yum!

-12. Lavender hot chocolate
+10. Dairy-free hot chocolate